spectral-cockpit/specprepper/README.md

 ## Scope of application

-This is a meta package that aims to provide both data-dependent and data independent preprocessing method.
+This is a meta package that aims to provide both data-dependent and data independent preprocessing methods.
 The former implies that the processing of test data depends on the training data.
 For example, multiplicative scatter correction (MSC) needs special teatment in training, evaluation and prediction workflows.
 That has implications for overfitting and data independence.